Pre-trial rights of the accused in Scots law

 The legal system in Scotland grants certain rights to persons accused in criminal proceedings.

 Right to retain a personal copy of the complaint document

 At all times the accused has the right to retain a copy of the complaint document.
 The complaint document is marked CITATION and is sent out by the procurator fiscal, the Scottish body responsible for prosecutions.

 Right to request precognition interviews of prosecution witnesses

 The purpose of a precognition interview is to establish what a witness will say in response to prosecution and defence questions at trial.
-The accused may request for Police Scotland officers to be precognised.
+The accused may ask for Police Scotland officers to be precognosced.

 Right to request precognition of defence witnesses

 People who would be helpful for the defence of trial may be requested to provide a precognition interview via the defence solicitor.

 Right to call defence witnesses to trial

-The accused has the right to request for the defence solicitor to call defence witnesses to trial.
+The accused has the right to ask the defence solicitor to call defence witnesses to trial.